avayabaniya/contact-mail/README.md

 ```
 You will also have to set id of the `contact form` as `contact-form` and the id of `submit button` as `contact-submit`.

+The contact form's input fields should have name as
+- name
+- email
+- number
+- subject
+- message

 ## Testing
 You can test by using the contact form at `contact_form_example.blade.php` having url `{{base_url}}/contact-form-example`